binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 Note:
 * Instead of deferring the finding and fixing of security defects to a traditional red teaming exercise, PurpleTeam helps us find and fix our defects as we're creating them
 * How?
-PurpleTeam runs against our Web Apps as we're creating them, informing us of the security defects we're introducing... in close to real-time
+PurpleTeam runs against our Web Apps and APIs as we're creating them, informing us of the security defects we're introducing... in close to real-time

 So now we know we need PurpleTeam...